Last Updated on May 4, 2022 by Larissa

-During our 3+ year journey around the globe we try to experience new things and seek adventure outside our comfort zone.
+In our 11+ years of journeying around the globe we’ve tried to experience new things and seek adventure outside our comfort zone.
 Earlier in the year we rode horses for the first time and later Larissa flew an aerobatic plane upside down in Las Vegas.
 Which was how we found ourselves bobbing up and down on the gentle waves at Waikiki Beach in Hawaii.
 We were finally learning how to surf in our 50s.

 Waikiki Beach is an excellent spot for the beginner surfer: the waves break in easy 3-to-5-foot swells and there’s an abundance of surfing schools.
 We chose Gone Surfing, figuring that its female owner, Jo Jo Howard, would be patient with our nonexistent skills.
 We signed up for a two-hour semi-private lesson.
 Jo Jo was assigned to Larissa while Noah handled Michael, a formidable task for the young surfing instructor.

 We started with a quick safety lesson on the beach where we were taught what to do out on the water.
 The three-step process seemed simple on solid land: 1) Bring your knees up; 2) Set your feet; and 3) Stand up.
 What could go wrong?

 Since the waves on our part of the beach were pretty flat, Jo Jo and Noah towed us out to a farther section of the beach.
 Or we should say “toe’d.”
 Each of them hooked a toe over the front of our surfboard and paddled us out into the ocean.
 That was so relaxing that it could be a new activity for old-timers.